Lattice Points and Rational $q$-Catalan Numbers: Johnson statistics

 Substituting the formula for $(\R\cap\Box_b^i)_\Jsf$ from Theorem \ref{thm:johnson2} and simplifying gives

-Finally, by summing over $i$ and using the $q$-binomial theorem we find that the sum of the formal Laurent series for the vertex cones of $b\Delta$ equals the rational $q$-Catalan number, which is the finite Johnson generating function over $b\Delta$:
+Finally, by summing over $i$ and using the $q$-binomial theorem we find that the sum of the formal Laurent series for the vertex cones of $b\Delta$ equals the rational $q$-Catalan number, which is the finite Johnson generating function over $b\Delta$.
+Thus we obtain an interesting $q$-analogue of Brion's theorem for simplices.